Surfside Beach budget proposal includes 3% raise for employees

 “You’re asking my personal opinion?
 No, sir,” Shanahan said.
 “But again, that’s why we like to have the workshop and display what is felt, because this isn’t Bill Shanahan and this isn’t Diane (King) putting this together, this is all the department heads.”

-The first reading of the budget ordinance was passed unanimously and will move to second reading at a later council meeting.
+The second reading of the budget will come at a later council meeting.